Section (military unit): Danish Army

 In the Danish Army, a section is a smaller military unit, which within the infantry consists of individual groups of approximately 16 men, or which denotes a reduced platoon.
 The unit is normally led by a Oversergent (OR-7) or Sergeant (OR-5), who is called a section leader, and who is often also a group leader for one of the section's groups.
 There is typically a sergeant as second-in-command; this acts as a group leader for the other of the two groups that the section usually consists of.

 Sections are usually highly specialized support units providing heavy weapons support, EOD support etc.

 Finnish Army

-A Finnish infantry section (Note: While the unit size is closer to that of a NATO squad, Sotilaan käsikirja 's official English versions (Soldier's Guide) use "section" rather than "squad".) or ryhmä consists of one section commander or ryhmänjohtaja, one section 2IC or ryhmänvarajohtaja, and 6-8 other soldiers.
+A Finnish infantry section or ryhmä consists of one section commander or ryhmänjohtaja, one section 2IC or ryhmänvarajohtaja, and 6-8 other soldiers.
 Depending on the number of servicemen in a section, different combat formation models may be used. А "half-section" (puoliryhmä) model for 7 servicemen in a section is as follows: